toladata/Knowledgebase/en/welcome/quick-start.md

 # Quick Start
 ---

-Setting up your TolaData instance is super easy!
+Setting up your TolaData site is super easy!
 Let us walk you through it.

 ### Create your program